 ADDENDUM – Prosecution for Lying Alive & Well in Colorado

-OK, not exactly perjury caught in a Perry Mason moment in a Colorado family court, but lying to a custody evaluator.
+OK, not exactly a Perry Mason moment in a Colorado family court, but lying to a custody evaluator.
 In a blog post on June 17, 2020, we reported on a mother in a custody battle who provided allegedly forged emails to the custody evaluator, and was prosecuted for forgery and attempting to influence a public servant.
 It seems a very tenacious father was able to persuade the police to take the conduct seriously.